Ornina

 Ur-Nanshe (also called Ornina) was a singer of Ishtar's temple in the kingdom of Mari.

-Background
+Statue

 A seated statue was discovered in the temple to Ishtar in Mari, representative of a musician.
 The name given in the inscription is Ur-Nanshe, a masculine name.
 The statue's sex is unclear as the torso shows a female breast, though it could have even represented a castrato.
 The statue depicts Ur-Nanshe sitting on a decorated pillow wearing a fringed dress.
 Ur-Nanshe seems to have been an artist in the court of king Iblul-Il.

+Trophy

 The Ornina trophy is given to the best musical performers during the Syrian Song Festival in Aleppo.